tekknolagi/isdt/lecture-notes/1-cli.md

 Your computer then has to traverse the filesystem's data structures to figure out exactly which bytes on the disk hold pieces of the file we're `cat`ting.
-But to read those data structures--and the file itself--it needs to know how to read data from the disk.
+But to read those data structures---and the file itself---it needs to know how to read data from the disk.
 This differs based on the specific disk in use.
 Most modern hard drives use a bus called SATA for data transfer, while many SSDs use a different bus called NVMe.
 Flash memory chips on phones use a bus called eMMC, except newer ones which use one called UFS. *Bus standards* like these specify how data is transferred over one or more physical wires, and there are dozens of them.
 But even knowing a disk's bus isn't enough to read from it, as your computer also needs to know which specific instructions or memory regions control that bus, and these differ from system to system.

 All in all, there are thousands of possible combinations of filesystems, disk buses, and bus controllers that a computer might be using, and that's just to